auth0/docs/articles/quickstart/native/react-native/download.md

 yarn run android # Run on Android device
 ```

-Read more about how to run react-native apps in their [official documentation](https://facebook.github.io/react-native/docs/running-on-device.html).
+Read more about how to run react-native apps in their <a href="https://facebook.github.io/react-native/docs/running-on-device.html" target="_blank" rel="noreferrer">official documentation</a>.